SystemsApproach/security/firewall.rst

 hacked is an important part of the overall security landscape.
-It is also a broad topic, starting with questions about the programming language you use (e.g., memory-safe languages like Rust are less susceptible than, say, C).
-Such topics are outside the scope of this book, where we instead take a network-centric view, and ask: *"What can we do in the network to either minimize opportunities for malware to exploit vulnerable software, or to mitigate the impact of such an exploit succeeding."* Firewalls, and more generally *security appliances*, are part of the answer.
+It is also a broad topic, starting with questions about the programming language you use (e.g., memory-safe languages like Rust are less susceptible than, say, C), and also including a variety of OS problems (e.g., how to efficiently enforce isolation between processes).
+Such topics are outside the scope of this book, where we instead take a network-centric view, and ask: *"What can we do in the network to either minimize opportunities for malware to exploit vulnerable software, or to mitigate the impact when such exploits succeed."*
+Firewalls, and more generally *security appliances*, are part of the answer.
 They are devices placed at strategic points throughout the network that identify and respond to malicious traffic.

+The other big-picture takeaway is that firewalls and other security appliances illustrate the principle of defense in depth introduced in Chapter 2.
+It would be ideal for all the software we run to be bullet-proof, but for those times it isn't—e.g., when a new bug is discovered—we need a second line of defense.
+Network appliances play that role.

 9.1 Basic Principles of Firewalls
 -----------------------------------